klapeto/elpida/README.md

 ## Build for Linux (Debian Based, Fedora)

 I provide some scripts for easier setup on Debian based and Fedora distributions.

-* First you need to download the elpida sources

 * If you already have git installed: